eclipse-kuksa/kuksa-hardware/README.md

 ## What you can find here
  * Find schematics board renders and BOM lists in [./hw_doc/](./hw_doc/)
  * You can find GERBER files needed to manufacture the PCB in [./manufacturing](./manufacturing)
- * Altium EDA project files: In case you want to modify the schematics: TBD
+ * [Altium Designer](https://www.altium.com/altium-designer) EDA project file nn case you want to modify the schematics can be found in [./EDA](./EDA).

 ## How to setup